 Associate Professor of Religion, Conflict, and Peace Studies

 Areas of expertise: Religion, nationalism, and peacebuilding; diasporas, conflict transformation, and peace; multiculturalism, conflict transformation, and justice; theories and methods in the study of religion

-Atalia Omer, a core faculty member of the Kroc Institute for International Peace Studies, earned her Ph.D.
+Atalia Omer, is a core faculty member of the Kroc Institute for International Peace Studies at the University of Notre Dame.
+She earned her Ph.D.
 (November 2008) from the Committee on the Study of Religion at Harvard University.
 Her research interests include the theoretical study of the interrelation between religion and nationalism; religion, nationalism, and peacebuilding; religion and international and global relations, the role of national/religious/ethnic diasporas in the dynamics of conflict transformation and peace; solidarity and long-distance activism, multiculturalism as a framework for conflict transformation and as a theory of justice; the role of subaltern narratives in reimagining questions of peace and justice; intra-group dialogue and the contestation of citizenship in ethno-religious national contexts; and the symbolic appropriation of the Palestinian-Israeli conflict in other zones of conflict.
 Omer also intervenes in debates on theories and methods in the academic study of religion and questions pivoting around gender, religion, and development practice and theory.

 Omer’s first book, When Peace is Not Enough: How the Israeli Peace Camp Thinks about Religion, Nationalism, and Justice (University of Chicago Press) examines the way the Israeli peace camp addresses interrelationships between religion, ethnicity, and nationality, and how it interprets justice vis-à-vis the Palestinian conflict.
 This work scrutinizes the “visions of peace” and the “visions of citizenship” articulated by a wide spectrum of groups, ranging from Zionist to non-Zionist and secular to religious orientations.